Fire Emblem Engage Review

-Fire Emblem Engage has one of the best TRPG mechanisms and tactical combat that have been released in recent years, but it does not shine like its predecessor.
+Fire Emblem Engage has one of the best TRPG mechanisms and tactical combat that have been released in recent years.

 Reviewed by SnowWhite on Jan 21, 2023